elitcloud/elit/docs/documentation/decode_webapi.rst

 Decode with Web API
 ===================

-ELIT provides web API that allows anyone to decode raw text into NLP structures using its built-in models.
+ELIT provides web API that allows anyone to decode raw text into NLP structures using its `built-in models <models.html>`_.
-The web APIs do not require the `ELIT installation <install.html>`_ and can be used by any programming language that supports HTTP request/response.
+The web API does not require the `ELIT installation <install.html>`_ and can be used by any programming language that supports HTTP request/response.

 ---------------